 Last week, Facebook’s new algorithm determined that posting a link on my timeline to my latest blog post was spam, so it didn’t display the link in anybody’s News Feed, except for the few people who had marked me as their family or close friend.
 I felt as if I had done something illegal and I was being punished.
 Because I’m not paying for the platform Facebook is offering, it can shut me out if and when it wants to and there’s nothing I can do about it.
 Continue reading

 I’ve rarely found myself on the receiving end of violence, but there have been a few times.
 One summer day, when I was thirteen, I ventured into the green nursery on the outskirts of my hometown in Romania.
-The nursery was just outside my apartment window in Galaţi, and it felt safe and familiar, with its rectangular patches planted with shrubs and flowers, and further away, with its young poplar trees that would one day line up the streets of my city.
-On warm summer evenings, I used to turn off the lights in my room, open the windows and take in the perfume of roses and the songs of nightingales coming from the nursery.
+The nursery was just outside my apartment window in Galaţi, and it felt safe and familiar, with its rectangular patches planted with shrubs and flowers, and farther away, with its young poplar trees that would one day line up the streets of my city.
+On warm summer evenings, I used to turn off the lights in my room, open the windows, and take in the perfume of roses and the songs of nightingales coming from the nursery.
 Continue reading

 “I’d like Grandma to stay real for a long time so we can play together.”